alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **“There is nothing like unto Him, and He is the All-Hearer, the All-Seer”** (Quran, ash-Shura [42]:11)

-**(6).** We believe in the Resurrection after death, Paradise and Hell, His Angels, His Books, His Prophets and Messengers, the Last Day, Al-Qada wal-Qadar (Divine will and decree), the Sirat (a bridge over Hell in the Hereafter), the Cistern, the Throne, the punishment of the grave, intercession of the Prophet Muhammad ﷺ and those whom Allāh has permitted on Day of Resurrection, and so on.
+**(6).** We believe in the Resurrection after death, Paradise and Hell, His Angels, His Books, His Prophets and Messengers, the Last Day, Al-Qada wal-Qadar (Divine will and decree), the Sirat (a bridge over Hell in the Hereafter), the Cistern, the Throne, the punishment of the grave, and so on.
 We believe in them implicitly as narrated in the reports.

+**(7).** We believe in the intercession of the Prophet ﷺ and those whom Allah has permitted on Day of Resurrection.

+Allah Ta'ala says: **“None shall have the power of intercession, but such a one as has received permission (or promise) from the Most Beneficent (Allah).”** (Quran, Maryam[19]: 87)

-**(7).** We believe that [the ruler](https://alsalafiyyah.github.io/rulership/) is to be obeyed in matters that do not involve disobedience towards Allah and His Messenger ﷺ, whether he is righteous or sinful, and that one is obligated to be patient with the ruler, and rebellion against them is forbidden.
+**(8).** We believe that [the ruler](https://alsalafiyyah.github.io/rulership/) is to be obeyed in matters that do not involve disobedience towards Allah and His Messenger ﷺ, whether he is righteous or sinful, and that one is obligated to be patient with the ruler, and rebellion against them is forbidden.

 Allah Ta'ala says: **“O you who believe!
 Obey Allah and obey the Messenger (Muhammad (peace and blessings be upon him)), and [<mark>those who are in authority</mark>](https://alsalafiyyah.github.io/obey-allah-messenger-and-those-who-are-in-authority/).”** (Quran, An-Nisa’[4]:59).

-**(8).** We love the ahlul-bayt (the family of the Prophet ﷺ).
+**(9).** We love the ahlul-bayt (the family of the Prophet ﷺ).
 Whoever hates them hates Islam.
 And the term Ahl al-Bayt includes his wives.
 So, whoever slanders the Prophet's wife ‘Aishah (may Allah be pleased with her) and other Mothers of Believers (Prophet's wives) is a kafir (disbeliever) and an apostate.

 Imam Ibn al-Qayyim (may Allah have mercy on him) said: **“The (Muslim) Ummah is agreed that whoever slanders the Mother of Believers ‘Aishah (may Allah be pleased with her) is a kafir (disbeliever).”** [^6]

-**(9).** We hate those who criticize and revile or hate the Sahabah (companions of the Prophet ﷺ, may Allah be pleased with them all), and we hold that loving them (Sahabah) is part of faith and hating them (Sahabah) is kufr (disbelief) and hypocrisy.
+**(10).** We hate those who criticize and revile or hate the Sahabah (companions of the Prophet ﷺ, may Allah be pleased with them all), and we hold that loving them (Sahabah) is part of faith and hating them (Sahabah) is kufr (disbelief) and hypocrisy.

 It was narrated that al-Bara’ (may Allah be pleased with him) said: **“I heard the Prophet ﷺ say: ‘The Ansar: no one loves them but a believer and no one hates them but a hypocrite.
 Whoever loves them, Allah will love him, and whoever hates them, Allah will hate him.’”** [^7]